-In a large bowl, whisk together the eggs and granulated sugar until the mixture is a light, creamy yellow color and very thick, about 3 minutes.
+- In a large bowl, whisk together the eggs and granulated sugar until the mixture is a light, creamy yellow color and very thick, about 3 minutes.
 Add the brown sugar and vanilla and whisk until smooth.
-Add the flour mixture and fold it in with a large silicone spatula.
-Then add 1 cup of the chocolate chips and the milk and mix those in.
+Then whisk in the butter and cocoa mixture.
+Next, add the flour mixture and fold it in with a large silicone spatula.
+And last add 1 cup of the chocolate chips and the milk and mix those in.

 - I used a #24 cookie scoop which holds about 2 1/2 tablespoons per scoop.

 - Additional toppings which can be fun to use include chopped macadamia nuts (or other chopped nuts) or white chocolate chips.
 One half cup of any topping is all you'll need to top the cookies.

 - You can use a hand mixer to whip the eggs and sugar together, but I find that the whisk does a great job and saves me from pulling out the mixer.

 - Mixing the cocoa powder in the melted butter allows the cocoa to 'bloom' and deepens its flavor.

 - Don't skip the resting step!
 While 3 hours is the minimum, I would recommend an overnight rest.
 That will allow the flavors to fully develop.